crow50/supply-chain-security-with-sbom/README.md

 ### Risk Acceptance

-There exists any number of ays to handle risk, one way is to acknowldge and accpet certain risks.
+There exists any number of ways to handle risk, one way is to acknowledge and accept certain risks.
 In the security community, we believe in being open about our flaws and knowing we cannot control every variable.
-So to accept and acknowledge the risk in our Dockerfile, we will dismiss all of the alerts in the Security ab with clearly defined explanations, then we will add all of our current findings to our `.grype.yaml` file.
+So to accept and acknowledge the risk in our Dockerfile, we will dismiss all of the alerts in the Security tab with clearly defined explanations, then we will add all of our current findings to our `.grype.yaml` file.
 This gives us not only a risk profile, but will allow us to immediately see new vulnerabilities in the future.

 ![Dismiss GitHub Alerts](assets/dismiss-github-alerts.png)